 “Prefs” to the option

-Once clicked it will show us the contents of the file system where we can choose our preferences file from.
+Once clicked it will show us the contents of the file system which we can choose our preferences to file from.
 Notice that we now can escalate directories in the file system, even reaching

 “/” or any other directory, obtaining a read primitive: